 Instead of focusing on their birthday, ask these questions of your child’s readiness:

-Has he built trust with his behavior and fulfilling responsibilities?
+- Have they built trust with their behavior and fulfilling responsibilities?

-Is she mature enough for this privilege?
-Does she want to walk alone?
+- Are they mature enough for this privilege?
+Do they want to walk alone?

-Are the rules, times and procedures clear to him?
+- Are the rules, times and procedures clear to them?

-Has an adult walked the route with her, pointed out landmarks, and for some kids who need extra support, been provided a map?
+- Has an adult walked the route with them, pointed out landmarks, and for some kids who need extra support, been provided a map?

-Does he have any cognitive or physical challenges or special needs that will require preparation before he leaves the house?
+- Do they have any cognitive or physical challenges or special needs that will require preparation before they leave the house?

-Can she call for help?
-Does she know who are the reliable adults on the route?
+- Can they call for help?
+Do they know who are the reliable adults on the route?

-Will he be so distracted by a phone or device he's not aware of what's happening around him?
+- Will they be so distracted by a phone or device they are not aware of what’s happening around them?

-Does she understand the danger of child predators and unsafe drivers, and how to respond if she encounters either?
+- Do they understand the danger of child predators and unsafe drivers, and how to respond if they encounters either?

-Does he have skills and responses to get himself out of unsafe situations?
+- Do they have skills and responses to get themselves out of unsafe situations?